WHY IS OUTA CHALLENGING SOUTH AFRICAN AIRWAYS (SAA)?

 Fortunately, on Thursday 3 Dec 2015 the SA treasury, under the leadership of Minister Nhlanhla Nene, put its foot down on a proposed restructuring of a transaction with aircraft manufacturer Airbus, saying that it presented too high a risk of leaving SAA in a materially worse off financial position and triggering payments under government guarantees.
 Nene ordered SAA to proceed with the original leasing arrangement on Dec.
 3, however, he was fired six days later by President Zuma, who eventually replaced him with Minister Pravin Gordhan.

-OUTA believes that the intentions and conduct of Ms Myeni and other members of the board were not in the best interests of the airline and would have put the organisation at financial risk and more debt to the tax-payer, had she been allowed to proceed with this transaction.
+OUTA believes that the intentions and conduct of Ms Myeni and other supporters of the board were not in the best interests of the airline and would have put the organisation at financial risk and more debt to the tax-payer, had she been allowed to proceed with this transaction.

 HOW DO WE INTEND TO DEAL WITH THIS MATTER?